devhartley/Gangsir_MC_LuaPrograms/README.md

 and set colours on other ends to be as follows: Red:Mob spawner, White:Lights, Orange:Door, Black:Killing Method I recommend using some type of wireless redstone to avoid having to place cables everywhere.

+***-Modem port manager***

+A simple program to manage ports of a modem card.
+Lists all open ports, and allows closing and opening of said ports.
+Text based.

 ###OpenComputers Microcontroller Programs

 ***-S.L.D.R.R.***